wavemaker/docs/learn/on-premise/configure/add-apps-capacity.md

 [![deployment capacity](/learn/assets/wme-setup/configuring-wme/app-deployment-capacity.png)](/learn/assets/wme-setup/configuring-wme/app-deployment-capacity.png)

-- During workspace instances configuration process wavemaker running commands with sudo , if user using any another name or command for sudo, user need to add that as alias in ~/.bash_aliases file and also need to provide that alias name during studio workspace/app deploy capicity adding at launchpad.
+- During workspace instances configuration process WaveMaker running commands with sudo , if user using any another name or command for sudo, user need to add that as alias in ~/.bash_aliases file and also need to provide that alias name during studio workspace/app deploy capicity adding at launchpad.
 - Example ~/.bash_aliases file

   ```bash